zobiejrz/ping-pong/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if you think this project is kewl!

 ***